cinematographer

 — James Wong Howe

-In 1949, master cinematographer James Wong Howe was chosen to shoot test footage for the proposed comeback of Greta Garbo in the proposed movie "La Duchesse de Langeais".
+In 1949, master cinematographer James Wong Howe was chosen to shoot test footage for the comeback of Greta Garbo in the proposed movie "La Duchesse de Langeais".

 he owned and co-managed with his wife the Ching Howe restaurant on Ventura Blvd. in the San Fernando Valley